Windower/Lua/addons/findAll/README.md

 **Commands:**

 * findall -- forces an update of the list
 * findall &lt;query&gt; -- looks for any item whose name (long or short) contains the specified value
+**example1:** findall thaumas -- searches for "thaumas" on all of your characters
+**example2:** findall :alpha :beta thaumas -- searches for "thaumas" on "alpha" and "beta" characters
+**example3:** findall :omega -- shows all the items stored on "omega"

 **TODO**